NikhilDendeti/Org_contribution_backend/README.md

 ```

 This will:
+- Find `updatedorganization_contributions_2025-10_all_sheets_normalized.xlsx` in project root
-- Find the most recent CSV file in `media/uploads/`
+- Or find the most recent CSV/Excel file in `media/uploads/`
 - Load all contribution data from it
 - Create employees, departments, pods, products, and features as needed